-This post is all about one of my most frequently requested personal shopping services, the Wardrobe Edit.
+This post is all about the Wardrobe Edit.
 I'm sure all of us (me included!) could look into our wardrobes and despair.
 So many clothes but nothing to wear.
 Not enough space.
 Mish-mash of styles and looks.
 Sound familiar?
 If this is you then an Wardrobe Edit could be just the style medicine you need.

 In this post I'm going to take you through a step by step guide on how to conduct your own wardrobe edit with some of my tips thrown in along the way.
-This isn't an easy task (which is why personal shoppers and image consultants are so popular) but if you're got a good eye for what suits you and a strong ability to edit what's not working, then give it a go!
+This isn't an easy task but if you're got a good eye for what suits you and a strong ability to edit what's not working, then give it a go!

 Step 1 - Get It All Out!